sapcc/sushy-oem-idrac/README.md

 time, `sushy` supports extending its data model by loading extensions found within its "oem" namespace.

-The `sushy-oem-dellemc` package is a sushy extension package that aims at adding high-level hardware management abstractions, that are specific to Dell EMC BMC (which is known under the name of iDRAC), to the tree of sushy Redfish resources.
+The `sushy-oem-idrac` package is a sushy extension package that aims at adding high-level hardware management abstractions, that are specific to Dell EMC BMC (which is known under the name of iDRAC), to the tree of sushy Redfish resources.